geeeedev/Cheatsheets/CheatSheet-TSQL-Indexing.md

 -  as shown in the examples above, than to sort the unsorted results set retrieved from a heap table.
 -  The same goes for grouping, filtering by a value range.

+-  Poor Indexing:
+-  SQL querying performance suffers due to excessive, improper, or missing indexes
+-  If indexes are not properly created, SQL Server has to go through more records in order to retrieve
+-  the data requested by a query.
+Therefore, it uses more hardware resources (processor, memory, disk,
+-  and network) and obtaining the data lasts longer.
+-  A wrong index can be an index created on a column that doesn’t provide easier data manipulation or
+-  an index created on multiple columns which instead of speeding up queries, slows them down.